 Inside and outside the classroom, dance is an essential, joyful, and celebratory part of the arts at Pacific Ridge.

 Sixth, seventh, and eighth-grade students are exposed to a variety of dance forms as part of the Middle School Arts Program.
-Students are introduced to jazz, hip-hop, dance for musical theatre, contemporary dance, and tap.
-In years past, line dancing, Zumba, lyrical dance, and site-specific interpretive dance have also been included in the course.
+Students are introduced to jazz, hip-hop, dance for musical theater, contemporary dance, and tap.
+In years past, line dancing, Zumba, lyrical dance, and site-specific interpretive dance have also been included in the courses.

-Upper School students wishing to continue their study of dance have the opportunity to progress through three levels of dance.
+Upper School students who continue their study of dance have the opportunity to progress through four levels of dance.
 All courses feature the study of dance history in addition to technique.
-Ballet, contemporary, hip hop, dance for musical theatre, and a brief introduction to tap are all covered, with a special emphasis on improving jazz technique as a foundation for other disciplines.
-As part of these classes, students also learn how to create their own choreography.
+Students study ballet, contemporary, hip hop, dance for musical theater, and a brief introduction to tap, with a special emphasis on improving jazz technique as a foundation for other disciplines.
+As part of these classes, students also learn how to create and teach their own choreography.